-Parents should recognize that they have an important role in the success of their children as members of this Juku (School).
+Parents have an important role in the success of their children as members of the Juku (school).

-Ensure your child’s hygiene and nutritional needs are met.
-It is recommended, they bring water and a snack to class.
-If possible, make sure they have something light to eat before class.
-Encourage them to go to the bathroom before the start of class time as well.
-Children who have cold or flu symptoms or are out right sick should not be brought to class.
+Please ensure your child’s hygiene and nutritional needs are met.
+It is recommended they bring water and a snack to class.
+If possible, make sure they have something light to eat, and gone to the bathroom beforehand.

 Note: If your child is sick or unwell (cold/flu symptoms, for example), they should not be brought to class.
 Students who are sick will not be allowed to train, and may be turned away from the dojo.